OpenSourceEconomics/respy/doc/source/software_engineering.rst

 Test Battery
 ------------

-We build a testing infrastructure, that allows to test the functionality of the **respy** package for numerous alternative parameterizations (`link <https://github.com/restudToolbox/package/tree/master/development/testing>`_).
-This idea of property-based testing turned out to be very powerful, as during the estimation the optimizer may visit quite extreme parameterizations of the model.
-Since our first release, we have added numerous regression tests that ensure that simple refactoring does not entail any unintended consequences.
-We also upgraded the original *Fortran* codes developed by the authors and compare simulated samples between our package and their implementation.
-We automate our test execution using **pytest**.
-We have set up a testing server on the `Amazon Elastic Compute Cloud (EC2) <https://aws.amazon.com/ec2/>`_ for daily runs of our whole test battery.
-We maintain interfaces to selected **Fortran** functions using **f2py** which allows us to directly test for the equality of **Python** and **Fortran** functions.
-You can have a look at our tests `online <https://github.com/restudToolbox/package/tree/master/respy/tests>`_.
+We build a customized testing infrastructure for the **respy** package.
+Among others, We rely on tools such as the the continuous integration services provided by `Travis CI <https://travis-ci.org/restudToolbox/package>`_, py.test for the management of the automated testing, and tox to ensure the property working of the package for alternative Python workings.
+Most of the actual testing is run on our dedicated testing server on the `Amazon Elastic Compute Cloud (EC2) <https://aws.amazon.com/ec2/>`_.

+We broadly group our testing efforts in four categories:

+* **property testing**

+    We hit the program with random requests and test valid return.

+* **regression testing**

+    We have a set of 1,000 fixed model parameterizations and the corresponding estimation results.
+Any changes to the code are tested against these results.

+* **scalability testing**

+    The computational burden of estimating meaningful models quite large due to the curse of dimensionality.
+That motivates the parallelized version of the program.
+We regularly test the scalability of our code against the linear benchmark.

+* **reliability testing**

+    We conduct several Monte Carlo exercises to ensure that we can recover the true underlying parameterization.
+This also allows us to get a feeling for the what parameters are easily recovered and which are not.
+We document one of these Monte Carlo exercises in the earlier section.

+* **release testing**

+    Often new releases only consist of refactoring or cleanup of the code base.
+So, the results should actually be unaffected by the changes.
+So, as part of finalizing a new release, we test the new release against the results from the new release for random requests.
+The same is true, if subset of user requests should be unaffected by the changes.

 Continuous Integration Workflow
 -------------------------------

 We set up a continuous integration workflow using `Travis CI <https://travis-ci.org/restudToolbox/package>`_.
 We use `tox <https://tox.readthedocs.io>`_ to ensure the correct installation of the package with different *Python* environments and automate our builds using `Waf <https://waf.io/>`_.
 We rely on `GitHub <https://github.com/restudToolbox/package>`_ as our online version control system and follow the `Gitflow Workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>`_.
+We use Gitlab for issue tracking.

 Release Management
 ------------------

-We distribute our software through `PyPI <https://pypi.python.org/pypi/respy>`_ which automatically updated from `Travis CI <https://travis-ci.org/restudToolbox/package>`_.
-Each new release of the **respy** package is extensively tested.
-Given the stability of the package by now, each new release usually contains only new features which allow to regression tests against the previous release for requests contained in both.
-We do so by first pushing the new release to `TestPyPI <https://testpypi.python.org/pypi>`_.
-The documentation is build with `Sphinx <http://www.sphinx-doc.org/>`_.
+We distribute our software through `PyPI <https://pypi.python.org/pypi/respy>`_ which automatically updated from Travis-CI.
+We do so by first pushing the new release to `TestPyPI <https://testpypi.python.org/pypi>`_ and running the test battery for a couple of days.